Taxis are still a relatively inexpensive way to get around in Bolivia. Taxi companies

 in Bolivia, so you won't have an unpleasant experience.

-3. Lastly, you can look at the list of taxi companies that are registered with the ATT (Autoridad de Regulación y Fiscalización de Telecomunicaciones y Transportes).
-There are 500 companies listed.
-Choose a city and then dial 104 from any phone to reach the local 'Information' operator and ask for the phone number of any company in that city.
+4. There are over 500 taxi companies in Bolivia.
+You can dial 104 from any phone to reach the local 'Information' operator and ask for the phone number of any company in that city.